fedeandri/auto-approve-comments/readme.txt

 1. Commenters list tab
 2. Users list tab
+3. Roles list tab

 == Changelog ==

+= 2.1 =
+* Add auto approval by role
+* Fix a bug that prevented to approve a commenter if only the email was configured
+* Change the email validation pattern to allow a wider set of charatcters

 = 2.0 =
 * Save and refresh changes via AJAX